Sibasish11/Indirect-Prompt-Injection-Detection-System-for-Tool-Calling-Pipelines/README.md

 ```bash
 streamlit run app.py
 ```

-Enter the (optional) application/system instructions and the content you want to analyze, then click **Analyze** to see the classification, evidence, reasoning, and recommended action.

 ## Sample test cases

 `attacks.json` contains a set of illustrative prompts covering direct overrides, roleplay jailbreaks, indirect injection, instruction smuggling, and multi-turn drift, useful for manually exercising the detector.
 The labels in this file are rough author assigned expectations for eyeballing results, not a formal benchmark ground truth.